 1975 – today

-Particularly intriguing is the solution with the side glyph inside the letter “Q.” It is complemented by a white element that creates the effect of a two-way flow as if the information is entering the company and coming back out.
-This perfectly reflects the process: data from banks and other credit organizations is provided upon request to assess customers’ credit history.
-Visually, this conveys the system’s operation.
+The solution with the side glyph inside the letter “Q” includes a white element that creates the effect of a two-way flow, illustrating how information enters and exits the company.
+This process reflects where data from banks and credit organizations is provided upon request to evaluate customers’ credit histories.
+Visually, this represents the system’s operation.

-The visual symbol, as a whole, represents reliability and trust, which is critical for a company that handles sensitive financial information.
-The bold font with capital letters hints at the strength and confidence of the company as a leader in its field.
-It is a mark of authority and responsibility toward customers.
+The symbol conveys reliability and trust, which are essential for a company handling sensitive financial information.
+The bold capital-letter font emphasizes strength and confidence, underscoring the company’s leadership and responsibility toward customers.